FREQUENTLY ASKED QUESTIONS

 1. When can I apply?

 Applications are accepted anytime, but they are reviewed only once a year during the spring semester.
 New students begin courses in the fall semester.
 Only completed applications submitted by the annual deadline will be reviewed and considered during the admission period.
-The Ph.D. in
+The Ph.D. in TLC office will contact prospective students who submit incomplete applications.
+Those that are not completed by the deadline will be discarded.
+Completed applications that are submitted after the deadline will be deferred and reviewed for next year’s admission cycle during the spring semester.
+For a Graduate School application click here.

 2. Is there an option if I was not able to complete or submit my application by the deadline?

 Yes, applicants may consider the Graduate School’s Post-Baccalaureate Non-Degree Seeking admission option.
 This option allows potential applicants to enroll in a couple of our doctoral classes but does not substitute or guarantee admission to the Ph.D. program or other programs.
-For more information about the Non-Degree Seeking admission option, contact the Graduate School at 915-747-5491, graduate.utep.edu or by email at email@example.com.
+For more information about the Non-Degree Seeking admission option, contact the Graduate School at 915-747-5491, graduate.utep.edu, or by email at firstname.lastname@example.org.
 Click on the following guide for more information.

 3. May I apply if I do not have a degree in Education or a related field?